ChimPansky/42_webserv/docs/http::RqTarget_class.md

 Even though we are implementing a origin-server, we still need to be able to accept request-targets in absolute-form;
 Best way to do this is to **extract the host portion** from the request-target and **override** the value of the **host-header** field.

-When parsing the request-target string (the string between method and version in the first line of request), we should proceed as follows:
+When creating a request-target-object from a raw request-target-string (between method and version in the first line of request), we should proceed as follows:

-1. Separate request using the delimiters from  `gen-delims`  into optional scheme, authority (mandatory only if scheme was specified; consisting of optional userinfo, host, optional port), path, optional query.
+1. Separate request using the delimiters from  `gen-delims`  into RqTarget components: optional scheme, authority (mandatory only if scheme was specified; consisting of optional userinfo, host, optional port), path, optional query, optional fragment.
 Convert the scheme to lower-case as we read it.
-If we encounter a fragment, thats a BAD_REQUEST since it should not be sent to servers (its only relevant on the client level, for example for chrome to scroll down to a specific position on a requested html page).
-2. Check Scheme: If it is anything other than "http://" -> BAD_REQUEST CONTINUE_HERE...
+2. Normalize the components:

+   1. PercentDecode components host, path, query and convert any %-encoding triplets within those components to upper-case. e.g. %2f -> %2F
+   2. Collapse occurrences of multiple slashes in a row (except for the first 2) in path to one slash. e.g. "/www////upload//" --> "/www/upload/"
+   3. Apply remove_dot_segments algorithm on path (see section 5.2.4 of [https://www.rfc-editor.org/rfc/inline-errata/rfc3986.html]())
+3. Validate the components contents:

+   1. Scheme has to be "http"
+   2. no user-info allowed (its deprecated)
+   3. host may only be defined, if a scheme has been defined. if host is defined, it may not be empty and only contain unreserved chars and %-encoding triplets
+   4. port may only be defined, if a scheme and a host have been defined. if port has been defined it has to fit in unsigned short (0-65535)
+   5. path has to be defined and be at least "/". it may only contain unreserved chars and %-encoding triplets. it may not start with "//"
+   6. if query is defined it may may only contain unreserved chars and '&=;' and %-encoding triplets. todo: add more chars
-3. ProcessPath():
+4. ProcessPath():
-4. DecodePercentages()
+5. DecodePercentages()
-5. CheckForInvalidPathChars()
+6. CheckForInvalidPathChars()
-6. Normalize():
+7. Normalize():

    1. multiple "///" collapse to "/"
    2. "./" can be removed
    3. "../" deletes previous folder from uri (work with stack containing of strings that represent a folder each. if "../" leads to level that is above root -> ERROR (path traversing...)
-7. ProcessQuery():
+8. ProcessQuery():

    1. DecodePercentages()
    2. CheckForInvalidQueryChars()